samuelxu999/Microservices_dev/docker_dev/opencv_baseimage_x86/README.md

 ## build.sh
-After executing build.sh, the docker container myopencv will be built on your local environment.
+After executing build.sh, the docker image opencv_baseimage will be built on your local environment.

-To share image, you could push 'myopencv' image to docker hub.
+To share image, you could push 'opencv_baseimage' image to docker hub.

 1) Log in with your Docker ID